Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 By Public Transport

-Train from Venice Santa Lucia or Mestre → Calalzo di Cadore (2.5 – 3 hours).
+Take a train from Venice Santa Lucia or Mestre to Calalzo di Cadore (2.5 – 3 hours).

 🕓 Total travel time: 6 – 7 hours.